Marko Rudan

-Marko Ante "Mark" Rudan (born 27 August 1975) is an Australian soccer manager and former player.
-He is currently the head coach for A-League Men club Western Sydney Wanderers.
+Marko Ante "Mark" Rudan (born 27 August 1975) is an Australian association football manager and former player.

 Rudan was one of the inaugural inductees into the Sydney FC Hall of Fame in 2015.
 After four successful years as head coach of Sydney United, which included two National Premier Leagues titles, Rudan decided to leave his post to work with the Australia national under-20 soccer team, but returned shortly into the 2017 season.

 Club career

 Rudan joined NSL club Sydney United in 1993 at completion of the AIS program.
 He spent much of his five seasons at United totalling 73 NSL appearances by the end of the 1997–98 season.
 He was signed to new club Northern Spirit for the 1998–99 NSL season.
 In the first match of the season he was sent off.
 After serving a one-match suspension, he made amends in Round 3 scoring twice in a 2–1 win.
 He went on to start almost all matches that year, although saw red again in Round 16 (also against Olympic).
 Spirit finished fifth, but were eliminated in the first semi-final stage.
 Rudan was again a key figure in the 1999–00 season, playing 22 games, a less successful year for the club, slumping to the bottom half of the table.